preritdas/working-hours-cli/README.md

 View a task's deliverable.

+If the deliverable is determined to be a link, the link is automatically opened in your default browser.

 | Option | Type | Note |
 | --- | --- | --- |
 | --key | string | Unique database key, for use if prompted by CLI. |